 The following is a sampling of courses students might take during their year at the Seminary:

-For more information, contact Jonathan Lee, IPP Coordinator at email@example.com or (860) 509-9556.
+For more questions about IPP or becoming a Hartford Seminary Peacemaking Fellow, contact Jonathan Lee, IPP Coordinator at email@example.com or (860) 509-9556.